poga/spacer/README.md

 # Spacer

-Spacer is a serverless function platform.
-It will fundamentally change how you build business around technology and how you code.
+Spacer is a serverless function platform for a new way to build business around technology.

 ## Quickstart